-- Open the RAID utilities by selecting START > RAID STATUS - In the Login window, enter ADMINISTRATOR. - In the Password window, make no entry; leave it blank.
-In the event this does not work, use the password "3ware". - Click the Login button to enter the Login Utilities.
+- Open the RAID utilities by selecting Start >Raid Status - In the Login window, select ADMINISTRATOR from the drop down menu. - In the Password window, make no entry; leave it blank.
+In the event this does not work, use the password "3ware". - Click the Login button to enter the 3ware Utilities.